 Reviewed by Mike G

 Alex Scheffer aka Cell is a master of deep, melodic electronica, one of the most gifted composers working in new-school (i.e. dance related) ambient/downtempo.
 He is also a sound designer of great finesse and subtlety.
-When his two sides - the instinctive artist and the technical craftsman - are in perfect alignment, the result is some of the deepest, most awe-inspiring ambient trance on the planet.
+When his two sides - the instinctive artist and the technical craftsman - are in perfect alignment, the result is some of the deepest, most awe-inspiring ambient trance and tech on the planet.
 Scheffer is also a signature Ultimae Records artist, even though he has released relatively little music on the label.
 His sound certainly ticks all the Ultimae boxes: panoramic, cosmic, mysterious, melodic and skillfully engineered.

 Scheffer was making electronic music from a very young age; he was just 10 years old when his musician parents gave him a Juno 106 Roland keyboard synthesiser.
 He schooled himself early in the music of the great Berlin-school electronic bands and also studied music formally including piano.
 By his late teens he was playing in bands but professionally his music career started with commercial production work for short films, advertising and dance productions.
 His first track as Cell appeared on Ultimae Records in 2001.